Establishing Our Patient Group

 We placed an advertisement in the local Thurmaston Times, unfortunately there was nothing available for the Beaumont Leys area.

-We were aiming to attract between 12-15 patients to the group.
+We were aiming to attract between 12 to 15 patients to the group.

 We are an inner city practice based over two sites with a practice population of approx 15,674 patients, split as follows: